crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/widgets/DatatypeWidget.rst

 .. java:method:: public String getName()
    :outertype: DatatypeWidget

-   returns the un-modified name of the property this widget represents.
+   returns the name of this widget

    :return: the name